 We won't pay for:

-Staff costs for lead applicants, co-investigators, departmental administrative staff and other staff who are funded full-time by the employing organisation or Research England and its equivalents in Scotland, Wales and Northern Ireland.
+Salary costs for lead applicants, co-investigators, departmental administrative staff and other staff who are funded full-time by a higher education institution, research institute and non-academic healthcare organisation based in the UK and Republic of Ireland.

 Cleaning and other ad hoc estate costs (excluding animal research related costs)

 - cleaning, waste and other disposal costs, waste containers and bin bags

 - key cutting

 - coffee tins, teabags, milk and water

 - kitchen rolls and washing up liquid.

 - catering, room and venue hire for 'Happy Hours'

 - Christmas parties, staff leaving parties and miscellaneous social events